astebanis/javascript/README.md

 ### about

-just testing github functionality with some javascript snippets... :zzz:
+testing github api functionality with some javascript snippets... :zzz:

 ### usage